-- Required Post-Installation Tasks - Recommended Post-Installation Tasks
+- Required Post-Installation Tasks

+- Recommended Post-Installation Tasks

+- Additional Postinstallation Tasks for Tru64

 Note: This chapter describes only basic configurations.
 Refer to Oracle Database 10g Administrator's Guide for UNIX Systems, and the product administration and tuning guides for more detailed configuration and tuning information.